Tip: Setting up animations and effects in Studio.Design

 Set the default style.

-Click [Conditional Style] in the upper-right corner of the right panel and select [On Appear].
+Click [Conditional Style] in the top-right corner of the right panel, then select [On appear].

-Scroll to the top of the panel, select [Custom Settings], and configure the following.
-The animation duration is set as a starting point — feel free to fine-tune it later when previewing.
+Scroll to the top of the panel, select [Custom settings], and apply the following.
+The animation timing values here are starting points—fine-tune them when you check the result.

-Step 5: Set default and conditional styles on the parent box
+Step 5.
+Apply default and conditional styles to the parent box

-This setting makes the parent box appear in front of everything right when the page loads, then move to the back once it returns to its default state.
+With these settings, the parent box appears in the front right after the page loads, then returns to its default state and moves to the back.

 Select the parent box you added in Step 1.